datastax/csharp-driver/doc/features/execution-profiles/README.md

 ## Using Execution Profiles

 When SLAs are defined there might be different SLAs for different parts of a system.
 When it comes to authentication, for example, the SLA for a log in might be different from the SLA for a new user registration.
+Let's say that we need the following settings to meet the SLAs:

 | User journey    | Per host timeout  | Consistency |
 |-----------------|-------------------|-------------|